michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-Develop_azure_storage-.md

 From Microsoft, CosmosDB documentation: If your transactional volumes are reaching extreme levels, such as many thousands of transactions per second, you should consider a distrubuted NoSQL database

 # Capabilities of CosmosDB
-Azure CosmosDB is Microsoft's globally distrubuted, multi-model database service.
+Azure CosmosDB is Microsoft's globally distributed, multi-model database service.

-* Provides extrmaly low latency (single digit milisecond)
+* Provides extremaly low latency (single digit milisecond)
 * Provides SLA for throughput, latency, availability and consistency
 * support multi-region replication at any point
 * provides five-nines of high-availability for both reads and writes
 * enables elastic scalability
-* priving is for the thtoughput you provision
+* pricing is for the throughput you provision
 * supports multiple consistency options

 Additional CosmosDB features:
 * integrated analytics
 * region support
 * schema-agnostic
-* atumatic indexing
+* automatic indexing
 * supports multiple SDK's

 Cosmos DB Organization: